cjwurst/tin_copy/src/conventions.md

 This sort of declaration is streamlined using mapped types and the `Extract` type utility.
 (See `syntaxTree.ts` for an example.)
 However, using mapped types in this way produces less readable type names in error messages, e.g. `...TextExprDetail & SyntaxTreeCommon...` instead of `TextExpr`.
 Type names in the source remain the same by simply exporting a type alias.

 ### Exceptions
 Abstract classes are used when a type should be partially implemented for all objects extending it and there is no need to operate over all types extending the base type.
-The `SyntaxTreeHandler` class is an example.
+The `Visitor` class is an example.
 In the process of refactoring it to a type, I found that much more boilerplate is necessary when using a type than when using a class.

 ## Declaration merging between namespaces and types
 The functions and types associated with a given type are defined under a namespace with the same name as original type.
 This allows us to use the familiar dot syntax to access these names as if they were static methods of a class or inner classes respectively.
 The benefits of the "Types over classes" section are preserved, but we can also "attach" functions to our types.